practicalli/clojure/using-data-structures/sequences.md

 # Sequence abstractions

-There are functions that work on all the built in datastructures in Clojure.
+There are functions that work on all the built in data-structures in Clojure.

 `first`
 `second`